Leonard Cohen On The Heart Of “The Gypsy’s Wife”

 The Leonard Cohen and Suzanne Elrod History

-Between 1968 and 1970 (accounts vary), Cohen and Suzanne Elrod,2 an artist, began a relationship that Rasky claims was a marriage while Cohen has said that “cowardice” and “fear” precluded marriage.
+In 1969, Cohen and Suzanne Elrod,2 an artist, began a relationship that Rasky claims was a marriage while Cohen has said that “cowardice” and “fear” precluded marriage.
 Given that in this clip, Cohen terms the relationship a “marriage,” one can understand Rasky’s contention.

 In any case, the union resulted in the birth of two children, Adam in 1972 and Lorca in 1974, both of whom are pictured in the video clip and in the screenshot below.

 The relationship between Cohen and Elrod ended by 1979, when the documentary was filmed.
 That final disruption is the focus of “The Gypsy’s Wife.”